Responsive design is now the industry standard for web design. But it wasn’t always that way.

 Delightfully Consistent Tone

 From a visual standpoint, the team used cheeky illustrations instead of stock photos of cityscapes.
-The decision aligned perfectly with Virgin’s fun brand.
+The decision aligned perfectly with Alaska’s fun brand.

 For example, destinations were represented by icons instead of dots on a map.